FisherYuuri/GasSeg/README.md

 ### Dataset Access
 Due to the dataset being collected from real industrial scenarios, the **training dataset is available upon request**.
 Please send an email to **22225179@zju.edu.cn**, clearly stating your purpose of use.
 Thank you for your understanding and support of our work!
 To reproduce our code, we provide the IGS dataset for testing.
-Please download it from [IGSDatasetBaidu](https://pan.baidu.com/s/1-VZkDBa6b1l6q5L27VinEQ?pwd=rxq1)|[IGSDatasetGoogle](https://drive.google.com/file/d/1-hB5uEAOdDjCOMShOEwF2D2oTMYxKFcU/view?usp=drive_link), and place it in the gasmmsegdata folder.
+Please download it from [IGSDatasetBaidu](https://pan.baidu.com/s/1-VZkDBa6b1l6q5L27VinEQ?pwd=rxq1)|[IGSDatasetGoogle](https://drive.google.com/file/d/1-hB5uEAOdDjCOMShOEwF2D2oTMYxKFcU/view?usp=drive_link), and place it in the **gasmmsegdata** folder like:
 - `gasmmsegdata/`: Root directory for the dataset.
   - `img_dir/`: Contains the input infrared gas images.
     - `train/`: Training set images.